The horizontal stick figure you see below is featured in three variations on the theme:

 - - - - - -

-A backing strip or bar is sometimes confused with a "back" or "backing" weld.
+A backing strip or bar is sometimes confused with a "back weld " or a "backing weld".
+They are not the same thing as using a backing strip.
 A back weld is where a second weld is created on the back side of the joint after the primary groove weld is completed.
 Conversely, a backing weld is a weld that the welder performs first (so it serves the same function as a backing strip).
 The symbols for each of these three options are illustrated below using the tail of the welding symbol:

 As you can see, the only difference between the back and backing welds is when they're performed.
 The symbols look the same, so both must be specified by name.
 In the third symbol, the dimensions and type of steel (A-38) for the backing strip are specified.

 When a welding operation involves a lot of steps, you will sometimes see multiple reference lines on the welding symbol, as shown below.